know-how

 A sugar season

 There are 4,000 varieties of sugar cane, of which only 29 are AOC-approved (since 2020).
-At maturity, the cane stalk can reach 4 m in height, at which point harvesting can begin.
+At maturity, the cane stalk can reach 13 feet in height, at which point harvesting can begin.
 It takes place once a year, generally from January to July, using harvesters.

 Weighing